shanyas10/Book-Summaries/Affective CompEmotions Are Physical and Cognitive.md

-# Emotions are physical and cognitive
+# Emotions Are Physical and Cognitive

 This chapter emphasizes on two aspects of emotions: physical and cognitive.